mmohoney/hetrixtools-agent/README.md

 -= ChangeLog =-

+Version 0.3.0
+- Created Github Action that will build and publish Docker image.
+- Updated image will have the new HetrixTools Agent installed.

 Version 0.2.0:
 - Create a copy of `hetrixtools_install.sh` during download as the install script self removes.
   - This allows the container to be stopped and started without issues.